rmulhol/ruby_tic_tac_toe/README.md

-#Tic Tac Toe in Ruby
+#Tic Tac Toe

-##Description
+##Summary

 This is a tic tac toe game written in Ruby.
-It's currently only configured for human vs human play on the command line.

-##How to Play
+##How to Run

-To play, navigate to the lib directory and run `ruby main.rb` in the command line.
+To play the game, navigate to the project directory and type `ruby main.rb`.

-##How to Run Tests
+##How to Test

-To run the tests, navigate to the project directory and run `rspec <optional spec directory>` in the command line.
+To run all of the tests, navigate to the project directory and type `rake test` on the command line.

+to run an individual test file, navigate to the project directory and type `ruby test/<file_name>`.

 ##Versions

-This game was written in Ruby 2.1.2 and Rspec 3.1.3
+This projects was composed using Ruby 2.1.2 and Minitest.
+You may need to work with these versions in order for all features to function properly.